sjaakbanaan/untappd-data-visualised/README.md

 # Untappd Data Visualised v2.0

 ### Good news!
-Soon you'll able to run this from a web app instead of running it locally!
+Soon you'll be able to run this from a web app instead of running it locally!
 More on this ASAP.

 ## What's new in v2?
 - There's no longer a need to run a import script before using the app!
 Uploading and processing now happens in the app itself!;